-So many of us have heard the terminology of Tantra, however very few of us actually knows what the name means, for others, their idea of Tantra has been sadly tainted.
+So many of us have heard of Tantra yet very few know what the name actually means; for others the idea of Tantra has been sadly tainted.

 To enter the world of Tantra is to enter a world of magic and mystery, of expansion between your physical and spiritual self.

 One definition of Tantra is equal to the “system of obervances” about the vision of man and the cosmos, where correspondences between the inner world of the person and the macrocosmic reality play an essential role.
 Another definition more accepted by non-practitioners of Tantra is: “Tantra is the study of a set of mechanistic rituals.”

 David Lorenzen offers people a very narrow definition “Tantric religion refers only to the elite traditions directly based on the Sanskrit texts called the Tantras, Samhitas, and Agamas.”
 David Lorenzen adds to this narrow definition by including a broad range of “Magical beliefs and practices, such as Yoga, Sexual exploration and Shaktism.”

-I am not going to go too much into its history as most of the questions I received are regarding its meaning not its origins.
+I am not going too much into its history as most of the questions I received are regarding its meaning not its origins….

 It seems most people confuse Tantra with Kama Sutra.
 Let’s get this erroneous idea out of our heads.
-The Kama Sutra is a book which can be beautiful to implement in your life style, however it only focuses on the sexual aspects, and not in great detail–also it is hard for anyone who isn’t a Tantric to actually understand its meaning.
+The Kama Sutra is a book which can be beautiful to implement in your life style, however it only focuses on the sexual aspects and not in great detail–also it is hard for anyone who isn’t a Tantric to actually understand its meaning.
 Personally I see the Kamasutra as a teaching of technique (a chapter of a story) while Tantra is the book.
-Anyone can be taught technique but if you lack the “magic” and “knowledge” of the how and why a person and his her body react a certain way and how to connect, then in my opinion you end up with dry empty sex.
+Anyone can be taught technique but if you lack the “magic” and “knowledge” of the how and why a person’s body can react a certain way and how to connect with each aspect of that person, then technique won’t get you very far.